Skip to Content

 Waterproof rain pants

-Hands-down, the number-one most useful item that we packed for our Alaska cruise in the rainy season was our waterproof pants.
-They kept us dry and comfy no matter how hard it was raining!
+Hands-down, the number-one most useful item that I packed for my Alaska cruise in the rainy season was waterproof pants.
+They kept me dry and comfy no matter how hard it was raining!

 Tall waterproof boots